jasandoval1/windev_training/threads/README.md

 ### Reading Material

+- _Windows System Programming, Fourth Edition_: Pages 223-256
+    - This section provides an overview of both the conceptual background regarding Windows threads as well as the basics of the thread management API.
+- _Windows Via C/C++, Fifth Edition_: Pages 145-172
+    - This section provides an alternative look at the basics of thread management on Windows.
+Note that their is significant overlap with the previously listed resource; choose one to read as the primary and subsequently skim the other to address any content discrepancies.
 - _Windows 10 System Programming_: "Thread Basics"
     - This section provides an introduction to the thread management API and demonstrates various best practices when writing multithreaded applications on Windows.
 - _Windows 10 System Programming_: "Thread Scheduling"